Skip to content

 • some of the fees for expert witnesses.

-Further, the small claims process is more informal than a normal hearing and will usually only last a few hours.
-The judge in the case will also determine the information they want to see to make their decision, instead of a lengthy evidence process, as civil courts prefer to use their limited resources on higher-value cases.
+Furthermore, the small claims process is less formal than a typical hearing and typically lasts only a few hours.
+The judge in the case will also determine the information they need to see to make their decision, rather than a lengthy evidence process, as civil courts prefer to use their limited resources on higher-value cases.

 Therefore, if you are taking your case to small claims, you must be very prepared with your evidence and know how you will explain your version of the events to the judge.
 You must also be sure that you are happy to take on the risk of losing the case.
-So, it would help if you were confident in your likelihood of winning.
+Therefore, it would be helpful if you were confident in your chances of winning.

 Continue reading this article below the form